baiway/invoice-generator/README.md

 ## Getting started
 ### Requirements
-- [Python 3](https://python.org/): to check whether you have Python 3 installed, type `python --version` into your terminal (or PowerShell on Windows).
+- [Python 3](https://python.org/): to check whether you have Python 3 installed, type `python3 --version` into your terminal (or type `py --version` into PowerShell on Windows).
 If Python is not installed, you can download it from [python.org/downloads](https://python.org/downloads/).
-You can find some concise guidance for installing Python [here](https://github.com/baiway/MScFE_python_refresher/blob/72b13a0eec7e3b9e2987c6c17a0fd6c839758c7b/docs/installing-python.md).
 - Google Calendar API credentials (instructions below)
-- A very simple naming scheme for your Google Calendar events.
+- A simple naming scheme for your Google Calendar events.
 All of mine are called something like "Tutoring Joe Bloggs", which makes this sort of automation possible.
 If you do not have a consistent naming convention for your Google Calendar, you're going to run into problems.

 ### Setting up Google Calendar API credentials
 1. Visit the [Google Developers Console](https://console.developers.google.com/) and create a new project.